stephskardal/rails_admin_import/README.md

 Plugin functionality to add generic import to Rails Admin from CSV, JSON and XLSX files

+## Versions

+Rails Admin Import 3.x is compatible with Rails Admin 3.x.

+If you're still using Rails Admin 2.x, use Rails Admin Import 2.3.1

 ## Installation

 * First, add to Gemfile: